duplode/stunts-cartography/README.md

   flag picking one of the trackdata structures to be exported.
 * For extra information on trackdata and how to obtain a binary dump of it, see [the relevant Stunts Wiki article](http://wiki.stunts.hu/index.php?title=Trackdata).

+### biggrid

+* Command: stcarto biggrid
+* A command line track map generator that can render multiple tracks side by side on a grid.
+* Usage: in the command line, stcarto biggrid INPUT OUTPUT, where INPUT is a text file with one TRK file path on each line (blank lines can be used to introduce gaps in the grid), and OUTPUT is the destination path (PNG and SVG are supported, depending on the stcarto build configuration).
+There are several rendering oprions available; using the `-h` help flag will list them.

 ## Repository content highlights